oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

 ## Task 2: Name the Application

 1. In the Create Application wizard, for Name enter **Online Shopping Application**.
-Note that, in the create applicati�on wizard the icon and color of the icon will be a random selecti�on so most likely will not be the same color or icon that they see in the screenshot.
+Note that, in the create application wizard the icon and color of the icon will be a random selecti�on so most likely will not be the same color or icon that they see in the screenshot.

     ![Name the application](./images/name-the-application1.png " ")